Bonus: Invoice process optimizer blueprint

 Feel free to change it to suit your communication style.

-Sending a broadcast is not enough; suppliers might forget or revert to their old processes.
+Sending a broadcast is insufficient; suppliers might forget or revert to their old processes.

 That is why you need to remind them in every interaction.